 Because Costa Rica is predominantly Roman Catholic, arranging for a church wedding is usually easy in all but the most isolated and remote locations.
 To a lesser extent, a variety of denominational Christian churches and priests are often available to perform or host the ceremony.
 If you’re Jewish, Muslim, Buddhist, or a follower of some other religion, bringing your own officiant is a good idea.

 Tip: Officially, the lawyer must read all or parts of the Costa Rican civil code on marriage during your ceremony.
 This is a rather uninspired and somewhat dated legal code that, at some weddings, can take as much as 20 minutes to slog through.
 Most lawyers and wedding coordinators are quite flexible and can work with you to design a ceremony and text that fits your needs and desires.
 Insist on this.

 Most of the higher-end and romantic hotels in Costa Rica have ample experience in hosting weddings.
 Many have an in-house wedding planner.
 Narrowing the list is tough, but the top choices include Hotel Punta Islita, Villa Caletas, Los Sueños Resort & Marina, Florblanca Resort, and the Four Seasons Resort.
-If you want a remote yet luxurious rainforest lodge, try La Paloma Lodge, Bosque del Cabo Rainforest Lodge, Lapa Ríos, or Iguana Lodge.
+If you want a remote yet luxurious rainforest lodge, try La Paloma Lodge, Bosque del Cabo Rainforest Lodge, or Lapa Ríos.